Simultaneous triangularization over max-algebras: Introduction

 \section{Introduction}

 We work throughout over the field $\mathbb{R}$ of real numbers.
 We concern ourselves with only those matrices whose entries are nonnegative real numbers.
 Other notations and terminologies used in this work will be introduced below.
 By a max algebra, we mean the triple $(\mathbb{R}_{+}, \oplus, \otimes)$, where $\mathbb{R}_{+}$ denotes the set of nonnegative real numbers, $\oplus$ denotes the binary operation of taking the maximum of two nonnegative numbers and $\otimes$ is the usual multiplication of two numbers.
 There are several abstract examples of max algebras.
 The one given above is more amenable to work with, while dealing with nonnegative matrices.
 Another example is the set of real numbers, together with $-\infty$, equipped with the binary operations of maximization and addition, respectively.
 The latter system is isomorphic to the former one via the exponential map.
-Max algebras have found numerous applications in several fields like optimization, discrete event dynamical systems, scheduling problems and many more as can be seen from the monographs (more details can be found in \cite{Butkovic, Economics-note, Max@work}).
+Max algebras have found numerous applications in several fields such as optimization, discrete event dynamical systems, scheduling problems and many more as can be seen from the monographs (more details can be found in \cite{Butkovic, Economics-note, Max@work}).
+The one we work with here also has a nice combinatorial appeal, as pointed out in \cite{Butkovic-0}.
+There are many other references on this topic as can be inferred from the MR database.
+We restrict ourselves to only those needed here for this work.